beREADY - endometrial receptivity test

 Results are available in 1-2 weeks

 As a comparison, 45 HRT patients’ samples were involved in a comparison against the Endometrial Receptivity Analysis (ERA, Igenomix) test.
-The concordance rate between two tests is as hihg as 96% because the same tissue samples were analysed.
+The concordance rate between the two tests is as high as 96% because the same tissue samples were analyzed.

 The beREADY test applies novel and highly accurate TAC-seq DNA sequencing technology.
-The technology enables to detect biomarker molecules at a single molecule level and provides ultimate sensitivity.
+The technology enables the detection of biomarker molecules at a single-molecule level and provides ultimate sensitivity.

 beREADY test uses highly sensitive and patented TAC-seq technology because only that approach ensures accuracy.
 The original data analysis algorithm is published*** and adjusted later to beREADY diagnostic assay.

 Referred publications and research behind beREADY test